WaylonWalker/waylonwalker.com/pages/blog/if_name_main.md

 ```

 I have set this module up to execute one of two if statements based on whether
-the module itself is being ran or if the module is being imported.
+the module it'self is being ran or if the module is being imported.

 > Note it is not common to have a `if __name__ == "nodes":` block, this is just
 > for demnonstration purposes.